Carter907/Carter907/README.md

 ### 🔭 I’m currently working on ...
 [creating a new portfolio page in Next.js](http://github.com/Carter907/my-website)
 ### 🌱 I’m currently learning ...
-  - Golang and Devops
+  - Low level concepts
-  - Java Spring
+  - Data Structures and Algorithms
   - Rust

 ### 📫 How to reach me: